George Petrie (actor): Radio

 Petrie started in radio drama, including playing the title roles in Charlie Wild, Private Detective and in The Adventures of the Falcon.
-He played Bill Grant in Call the Police and appeared on programs such as the syndicated horror program "Murder at Midnight" in 1947. as well as the recurring role of DA Markham in the syndicated "Philo Vance" radio series from 1948 to 1950.
+He played Bill Grant in Call the Police and appeared on programs such as the syndicated horror program Murder at Midnight in 1947 and the recurring role of DA Markham in the syndicated Philo Vance radio series from 1948 to 1950.

 Film

 Petrie's film credits include At Sword's Point (1952), Baby Boom (1987), and Planes, Trains and Automobiles (1987).

 Television

+Petrie portrayed prosecuting attorney Pete Quinn on The Edge of Night for more than a decade.
 On The Honeymooners, he had recurring character roles throughout the series.
 He played Eddie Haskell's father in season 6 of Leave it to Beaver.
 He appeared on the prime-time soap opera Dallas and the 1996 sequel TV movie Dallas: J.R.
 Returns, in the recurring role of Ewing family attorney Harv Smithfield.